-CGM monitors your blood sugar level continuously and sends data to your display device (a hand held monitor or pump).
+CGM monitors your sugar levels continuously and sends data to your display device (a hand held monitor or pump).
 So you can set alerts for high, low or rate of change.
-With flash glucose monitoringit’s only when you scan your sensor that you get your reading and trends.
+With flash glucose monitoring it’s only when you scan your sensor that you get your reading and trends.

 Advantages of using a CGM

-- You can track your blood sugar levels all through the day and night.
+- You can track your sugar levels all through the day and night.